coguardio/coguard-cli/doc/cli/cli_man.md

 coguard scan
 ```

-CoGurad needs to be authenticated towards the back-end.
+CoGuard needs to be authenticated towards the back-end.
 That is why,
 upon first run, it will ask you for your email address and for setting
 up a password.
 In a pipeline scenario, these can be set by the
 following environment variables: